genome/bam-readcount/README_samtools-1.10.md

       boost-1.55-bamrc.tar.gz
       Makefile.disable_curl.patch

+The patch is no longer used.
 Except for Boost the vendored libraries are not included in the repository.
 To fetch them, run

     # wget is required for this script
     0/populate_vendor.sh